andruschak/3d-printing/README.md

 ### Initial Configuration and Leveling

 This took a bit of experimenting.
-My kit came with an auto-leveling sensor, which I didnt install until after my first couple prints.
-I didnt realize that the auto-level actually replaces the need for the physical z-axis switch.
+My kit came with an auto-leveling sensor which I didn't install until after my first couple prints.
+At first, I did not realize that the auto-level actually replaces the need for the physical z-axis switch.
 Again, youtube to the rescue.

 Also, I found when using a piece of A4 paper to calibrate, I got best results when it was a light drag on the paper vs a heavy press.